chis0m/note-taker/README.md

 ## Requirements
 > 1. You must have the docker registry installed on host machine
-> 2. It safer you have php7.4 and above running
+> 2. It safer you have php7.4 and above running but you should be fine within a docker environment

 ## Setup